obdev/v-usb/circuits/Readme.txt

 priority interrupt on AVRs.
 You may use other hardware interrupts (and configure the options at the end of usbconfig.h accordingly) if you make sure that no higher priority interrupt is used.

+If you use USB_SOF_HOOK or USB_COUNT_SOF in usbconfig.h, you must wire D- to the interrupt instead.
+This way the interrupt is triggered on USB Start Of Frame pulses as well.

 Most examples have a 1M pull-down resistor at D+.
 This pull-up ensures that in self-powered designs no interrupts occur while USB is not connected.
 You